Credit for Prior Learning

 UW-Parkside is proud to recognize the learning accomplished during military service and encourages all active duty and Veteran students to submit their Joint Services Transcript (JST) for transfer review.

-Parkside considers the American Council on Education (ACE) credit recommendations when evaluating your JST.
+Parkside is required to take the American Council on Education (ACE) credit recommendations when evaluating your JST.
 In cases where the ACE recommendation does not align for credit, a Challenge Exam or Prior Learning Assessment Portfolio might allow you to petition for course credits, so review those sections of this page as well and contact us with questions.

 Not all learning is covered by one of the standardized proficiency exams (i.e. CLEP, DSST).
 If you have knowledge of a subject area not covered by one of the standardized exams, you may be able to receive credit by taking a Challenge Exam, a comprehensive test developed by faculty to evaluate your proficiency in their area of expertise.